 - Blood tests indicate the presence of cancer cells.

 - Biopsies remove tissue from the tumor to determine what cell type is present and where the cancer has spread.

-It takes years for pleural mesothelioma to develop after the initial asbestos exposure.
+It takes years for the disease to develop after the initial asbestos exposure.
 Patients with pleural mesothelioma are typically diagnosed in later stages.
 It is essential to see a doctor as soon as you begin to notice symptoms.